jonysy/miro/README.md

 ## Community

-People are expected to follow the [Rust Code of Conduct] when discussing mīrō on the Github page, Gitter channel, or other venues.
+People are expected to follow a code of conduct similar to that of the [Rust organization][Rust Code of Conduct] when discussing mīrō on the Github page, Gitter channel, or other venues.

 ## License